ZM-Sam/ZM-OS-offical-repository/README.md

-Welcome to ZM-OS offical repository! this is where all the versions of ZM-OS is posted, This is just a simple project i decided to work on based off of arch and cinnamonDesktop. visit my offical reddit at https://www.reddit.com/user/ResortNo4544/
+Welcome to ZM-OS offical repository! this is where all the versions of ZM-OS is posted, This is just a simple project i decided to work on based off of debian minimal and cinnamonDesktop. visit my offical reddit at https://www.reddit.com/user/ResortNo4544/